rohanmaddamsetti/parallyze/README.md

 This procedure could be extended to clinical or epidemiological isolates in the future.

-###Procedure 5: Relative counts of dN, dS, and intergenic mutations at gene and genome level.
+###Procedure 4: What are the relative counts of dN, dS, and intergenic mutations at gene and genome level?

 This should be straightforward from the genome diff format.